thorpej/Electronics/Misc_Audio/RAdLib/README.md

 3.58MHz crystal oscillator module in a DIP-8 "half-can" package.

-Even though practically all software for the OPL2 treats it as a write-only device, here is a status register that is accessed when you issue a read cycle with the A0 pin low.
+Even though practically all software for the OPL2 treats it as a write-only device, there is a status register that is accessed when you issue a read cycle with the A0 pin low.
 The only documented function of this status register is to report if the OPL2 is asserting its interrupt line, and which of the 2 timers is responsible for the interrupt.
 I wasn't able